Baltic Germans: 1939–1940

 In 1940, Estonia and Latvia became Soviet republics.
-One of the main conditions posed by Hitler to Stalin in August 1939 was the prior transfer of all ethnic Germans living in Estonia and Latvia to areas under German military control.
+One of the main conditions imposed by Hitler on Stalin in August 1939 was the prior transfer of all ethnic Germans living in Estonia and Latvia to areas under German military control.
 These became known as the Nazi–Soviet population transfers.
 Stalin proceeded to set up Soviet military bases in Estonia and Latvia in late 1939.

-In a speech to the Reichstag on October 6, 1939, which was broadcast live on radio, Hitler announced that German minorities should be resettled in the Reich (Back home to Reich, heim ins Reich).
+In a speech to the Reichstag on October 6, 1939, which was broadcast live on radio, Hitler announced that German minorities should be resettled in the Reich (Back home to the Reich, Heim ins Reich).
 Resettlement was overseen by Himmler who created a new Reich Commisariat for the Strengthening of Germandom for this purpose.

 Treaties were signed with Estonia and Latvia in 1939 and 1940 concerning the emigration of Baltic Germans and the liquidation of their educational, cultural, and religious institutions.
 Nazi Germany succeeded in getting the Baltic Germans to abandon their homes and homeland in haste.
 Due to the imposition of wartime rationing, Germans were banned from taking along any valuables, objects of historic value, fuels and even food.
 A massive sell-off of household items and small businesses followed.
 Larger properties, real estate and businesses were sold over a longer period of time by a special German commission to local governments.